 Cluster-Randomized Trial of High-Risk Exposures in Spain

-- The baseline characteristics of the participants were similar between the two study arms, including coexisting disease, number of days of exposure to SARS-CoV-2 before enrollment and randomization, and type of contact.
+- The baseline characteristics of the participants were similar between the two study arms, including comorbidities, number of days of exposure to SARS-CoV-2 before enrollment and randomization, and type of contact.

-- There were more adverse events among the hydroxychloroquine-treated participants (56.1%) than among the controls (5.9%), although most of the adverse events were mild, including gastrointestinal events, nervous system disorders, myalgia, fatigue, or malaise.
+- There were more adverse events among the hydroxychloroquine-treated participants (56.1%) than among the controls (5.9%), although most of the adverse events were mild.
+Common adverse events included gastrointestinal events, nervous system disorders, myalgia, fatigue, and malaise.
 No serious adverse events were attributed to the study drug.